 Indoor surfaces come in a variety of different surface types, ranging from rubber to carpet, and whilst no Grand Slams are played indoors, many players practice on indoor tennis courts as they can reduce the chance of injury whilst escaping the throng of winter.

-If you would like any advice or guidance on choosing the perfect tennis court feel free to get in touch here.
+If you would like any advice or guidance on choosing the perfect tennis court feel free visit our contact us page or call us on 01924 412 488.